-Goldman Sachs Group Inc. (GS) said it will assess the risk of having two buildings in close proximity after Hurricane Sandy caused flooding at offices in Manhattan and across the Hudson River in Jersey City, New Jersey.
+Goldman Sachs Group Inc. (GS:US) said it will assess the risk of having two buildings in close proximity after Hurricane Sandy caused flooding at offices in Manhattan and across the Hudson River in Jersey City, New Jersey.

 “It’s one of the things we’ll talk about,” Gary Cohn, the company’s president and chief operating officer, said today in an interview on Bloomberg Television’s “Market Makers” program.
 “They’re very much in similar weather zones, so clearly something to be thought of.”